-Supernatural drama Trickster has been cancelled by CBC after one season as a result of the fallout from the scandal around co-creator and director Michelle Latimer.
+Supernatural drama Trickster has been cancelled by CBC after one season.
+This came as a result of the fallout from the scandal around co-creator and director Michelle Latimer.

 The show had originally been renewed for a second season before the news story around Michelle Latimer broke.
 CBC covers the story here and the fallout of that was the decision not to go ahead with season two.

-Trickster is a supernatural thriller that follows an Indigenous teen named Jared who struggles to keep his family afloat when a stranger named Wade ruptures the balance.
+Trickster is a supernatural thriller that follows an Indigenous teen named Jared.
+He struggles to keep his family afloat when a stranger named Wade ruptures the balance.
 What begins as an unnerving slow burn of strange events in Jared’s already-messy life crescendos to an epic clash of magic, monsters and mayhem.

 Check out the full statement from CBC below.